danielmiessler/fabric/README.md

 <br />

 > [!NOTE]
 August 16, 2024 — We have migrated to Go!
-The biggest thing to know is that the previous installation instructions in the various Fabric videos out there will no longer work because they were for the legacy (Python) version.
-Check the new install instructions below.
+The biggest thing to know is that **the previous installation instructions in the various Fabric videos out there will no longer work** because they were for the legacy (Python) version.
+Check the new [install instructions](Installation) below.

+> [!NOTE]
+August 16, 2024 — We have cleaned up the Pull Requests and Issues in the following ways as part of the Go release: 1) We incorporated all Pattern submissions in the new version.
+2) We closed all Issues related to Python/Code because we we moved to Go.
+If your issue still persists, just resubmit and we'll get on it.
+3) We did the same with Question issues because most of them were related to Python.
+4) We left the Enhancement issues because those tend to not relate as much to Python vs. Go, and we'll be working through those.

 ## What and why